readthedocs/sphinx-hoverxref/docs/development.rst

 .. note::

-   The project *and* version has to be successfully built on Read the Docs to return the content requested.
+   The project *and* version have to be successfully built on Read the Docs to return the content requested.

 Building and serving docs locally